python-trio/trio-asyncio/README.rst

 **trio-asyncio** is a re-implementation of the ``asyncio`` mainloop on top of Trio.

-Trio-Asyncio requires at least Python 3.6.
-It is tested on recent versions of 3.6, 3.7, 3.8, and nightly.
+Trio-Asyncio requires at least Python 3.7.
+It is tested on recent versions of 3.7 through 3.11, plus 3.12-dev.

 +++++++++++
  Rationale